LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-use-utterances-for-jekyll-comments.md

   path: /assets/img/2020-12-21/utterances.png
 ---

-Disqus is used as default comments plugin for the Hydejack and most of the static site.
+Disqus is used as the default comments plugin for the Hydejack and most of the static sites.
 But I had some issues with Disqus, so I looked elsewhere to find new comments plugin.

 1. Disqus loads slowly.<br>
-2. link within comment is **broken**.<br>
+2. link within the comment is **broken**.<br>
    The most important reason I chose to move on.
 Disqus automatically adds prefix starting with `disq.us/url?`, the problem is.... `disq.us` is not responding so the link gets lost.

-[Utterances] uses github issues to save & display comments.
-So you have to give proper permission to the github-bot.
+[Utterances] uses GitHub issues to save & display comments.
+So you have to give proper permission to the GitHub bot.
 But once you set things up correctly, it works very smoothly and fast.
-Only downside I've encountered so far is that it requires user to login to the github in order to write comments, and there is no default `reply` function.
+The only downside I've encountered so far is that it requires a user to log in to GitHub to write comments, and there is no default `reply` function.
 (All though you can mimic reply using `>` & `@`...)

-[Giscus] is almost identical to the `Utterances` except that it uses `github discussion` instead of `issues`.<br>
+[Giscus] is almost identical to the `Utterances` except that it uses `GitHub discussion` instead of `issues`.<br>
 I have once again migrated to Giscus from Utterances.
 It seems 'discussions' is more appropriate than 'issues' to place comments.